The Fractional-Logarithmic Laplacian: Potentials, Regularity, and Critical Compact Embeddings: Introduction and Main Results

 \begin{proposition} Let $s>0$, $\lambda>1$, and $1\le p\le\infty$.
 Then for every $\varepsilon>0$ the following continuous embeddings hold:

 Moreover, there exists a constant $C=C(n,p,s,\lambda,\varepsilon)\ge1$ such that for all $u\in\mathcal S(\mathbb R^n)$,

 \end{proposition}

-Finally, we establish the equivalence between our logarithmic Bessel scale and a classical family of logarithmic Bessel potential spaces introduced in the literature; see \cite{opic2000bessel}.
-More precisely, for $\sigma>0$ and $\alpha\in\mathbb R$, Opic--Trebels define the spaces $L^p_{\sigma,\alpha}$ via logarithmic modifications of the inhomogeneous Bessel multiplier.
-In the particular case $\sigma=2s$ and $\alpha=1$, one can write
+We also identify our scale with the logarithmic Bessel potential spaces from \cite{opic2000bessel}.
+For $\sigma>0$ and $\alpha\in\mathbb R$, Opic and Trebels define spaces $L^p_{\sigma,\alpha}$ by logarithmic modifications of the inhomogeneous Bessel multiplier.
+In the case relevant here, namely $\sigma=2s$ and $\alpha=1$, one has